eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository.md

-The session uses a scheduled thread pool executor to handle multithreaded access to a remote endpoint, defined by default to use a thread pool with a core size of 1.
+The session uses a scheduled thread pool executor to handle multithreaded access to a remote endpoint, defined by default to use a thread pool with a core size of 4.

-To configure this to use a different core size, you can specify the `org.eclipse.rdf4j.client.executors.corePoolSize` system property with a different number.
+To configure this to use a different core pool size, you can specify the `org.eclipse.rdf4j.client.executors.corePoolSize` system property with a different number.